sjkp/Microsoft-teams-docs/teams/updateremove.md

 ## Updating an existing tab instance

 You can enable users to update, or reconfigure, a tab by setting the `canUpdateConfig` attribute in your tab manifest to `true`.
 For more information, see [Microsoft Teams tab package schema reference](tab_schema.md).
-When you do so, Microsoft Teams adds a **Settings** selection to the right-click menu for your tab.
-Selecting this option displays an **Update Tab** dialog, which hosts your configuration page - similarly to the **Add Tab** dialog.
+When you do so, Microsoft Teams adds a **Settings** option to the right-click menu for your tab.
+When the user selects this option, Microsoft Teams will load the configuration page within an iframe inside an **Update Tab** dialog - similarly to the **Add Tab** dialog.

 !["Screenshot of a tab with the right-click menu open to show the Settings menu option."](images/tab_settings.png)

-**TODO take this screenshot over the exaple Maps tab, not Excel**

 In your configuration page code, call `microsoftTeams.settings.getSettings(function(settings) { /* ... */ })` after initialization.
 Once your callback is invoked, you can inspect to see if there are existing settings or if this is a new tab.
 You can then enable your configuration page and continue loading your content in the tab.

-> **Tip** When the user adds a tab, you can provide 'customSettings' inside Settings, which may be useful to you at this point.
+>**Tip** When the user adds a tab, you can provide 'customSettings' inside Settings, which may be useful to you at this point.

-**TODO include example here. ritaylor to write at weekend, unless someone else wants to have a go!**

 ## Removing a tab

-You can enable users to select what happens to content when a tab is removed, by providing a `removeUrl` in the settings you return when [configuring a tab](createtabconfigui.md).
-When you do so, Microsoft Teams hosts this page inside the **Remove tab** dialog.
+You can enable users to select what happens to content when a tab is removed, by using a removal options page.

-In tihs page, users can select what happens to content when a tab is removed from a channel.
 For example, you might want to give them the option to download, archive, or delete the tab content.

+The removal options page is an HTML page that you host.
+When a user chooses to remove your tab, Microsoft Teams will load the `removeUrl` that you provided when [configuring a tab](createtabconfigpage.md) within an iframe inside the **Remove tab** dialog.

+You must include the [Microsoft Teams Tab library](jslibrary.md) in your removal options page so that it can communicate with Microsoft Teams.

-> **Note:** Supporting these options can significantly improve the user experience, especially if you expect users to frequently add and remove your tabs.
+>**Note:** Supporting removal options can significantly improve the user experience, especially if you expect users to frequently add and remove your tabs.
 However, there is no guarantee that your page will always be loaded when a tab is removed.
 For example, it won't happen if the user deletes the entire team or channel in which your tab sits.

 **TODO include maps remove UI example screenshots and code here, just like for config UI.
-This code is already in OneNote docs, get it from there**
+Use latest maps tab example (in OneNote docs) to do so**

 ### Prerequisites for your tab removal page